PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 It allows you to auto import packages from standard library while typing.
 So if you're typing `fmt.`, and `fmt` hasn't been imported, it will show you the methods available on `fmt`, and when you use the autocomplete to type out the method, it will automatically import that package for you!!
 No need to go to the top of the file and add the package to the `import` list.
 This feature is really good.

 It creates tests for your functions automatically.
-Just right click inside the function, and click on `Generate tests`, and bam!!
+Just right click inside the function, and click on `Generate unit tests tests`, and bam!!
 You have a tests file now!!

-And, remember the Class definitions above?
+And, remember the Class type definitions above?

 ```go
 type ClassTime struct {